dce/provisional/README.md

 ## Beanstalk

+As of this writing (May 2009) [Beanstalk](http://beanstalkapp.com/)'s API is in private beta.
+See [the API documentation](http://api.beanstalkapp.com/) for details on how to gain access.
+Thanks to Wildbit for giving us access to the private beta.

-To use [Beanstalk](http://beanstalkapp.com/) you will need to specify the --domain, ---username and --password options. --domain is used to specify your beanstalkapp.com subdomain.
+To use Beanstalk you will need to specify the --domain, ---username and --password options. --domain is used to specify your beanstalkapp.com subdomain.
 Using a YAML file containing these options is recommended and should be helpful.

 ## License